Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 sin(carrier) * [1 + Depth * sin(modulator)]

 Under that scheme, 0% Depth gives the unmodulated carrier, but 100% Depth gives a modulated wave with peaks twice as large as the unmodulated carrier.
-That would require that the carrier be readjusted to prevent overdriving the output.
+To allow that, the carrier is automatically reduced to 50% when the mode is selected with AM active.
+(Hence the name.)

-Instead, Daqarta uses a slightly different scheme that gives identical waveforms, but automatically takes care of scaling to insure that the modulated wave exactly fills the available range:
+Peak mode uses a slightly different scheme that gives identical wave shapes, but automatically takes care of scaling to insure that the modulated wave exactly fills the available range:

 sin(carrier) * [1 - Depth/2 + Depth/2 * sin(modulator)]

-200% Depth is equivalent to what is sometimes called "Ring Modulation" by those familiar with old analog music synthesis, named after an early circuit that used 4 diodes connected head-to-tail in a (square) ring to perform multiplication.
-The above scheme reduces to simple multiplication of the two sine waves in this case.
-This is used in the Sine Wave Multiplication Experiment that demonstrates the heart of Fourier analysis.
-It's also used in the Monaural Beats discussion of the Monaural and Binaural Beats mini-app.
+As mentioned earlier, Peak mode allows Depth up to 200%, equivalent to what is sometimes called "Ring Modulation" by those familiar with old analog music synthesis.
+That name comes from an early circuit that used 4 diodes connected head-to-tail in a (square) ring to perform multiplication.
+The Peak scheme reduces to simple multiplication of the two sine waves when Depth = 200% (ie 2.00):

 It is very instructive to view the spectrum of an AM sine wave while you adjust depth and modulation frequency.
 With Depth set to 0, you see a single line in the spectrum at the main Freq value.
 (Use the Spectrum Window function to get rid of distracting spectral leakage skirts, or better yet use the Step Lines option to set the main Freq to land exactly on a spectral line.)

+Set Depth mode to Peak.
 As you start to raise Depth, you will notice two flanking lines around the main one, each at a distance equal to the modulator frequency.
-They will rise as Depth increases until at 100% they are half the magnitude of the main line.
+They will rise as Depth increases until at 100% they are half the magnitude (-6 dB) of the main line.
 Keep going, and they keep rising; at 133.33% all three components will be the same size, but above that the main carrier becomes smaller than the sidebands, until finally at 200% (simple multiplication) only the sidebands remain... no carrier at all!
 (Also known as "Suppressed Carrier Modulation".)

 This is exactly as predicted by the sine multiplication formula from high school trigonometry: